Wicks for DIY products for the home

 compression joint 1Slide the olive onto the pipe and push it along a little.
 If the olive has a different size chamfer on each side, position the longest chamfer towards the end of the pipe.

 Apply a thin coating of jointing compound around the pipe and over the olive.
-Start by sliding the olive away from the end of the pipe so that the compound under the olive when it is in its final position.
+Start by sliding the olive away from the end of the pipe so that there is compound under the olive when it is in its final position.

 Place the pipe into the connector body as far as it will go.